-Steger's and Sintenis' work has largely been seen in either the context of German Expressionism, or in the context of the revalidation of women artists.
-Both artists were included in the seminal exhibition German Expressionist Sculpture, organised by curator Stephanie Barron in 1984.
-However, it seems that in this exhibition the sculptors' were not unequivocally Expressionist: Joachim Heusinger von Waldegg contends that Steger's pre-war sculptures were more Cubist than Expressionist and that it was not until 1918 that the artist's 'figures loosen under the influence of Expressionism', p.198.
-And Stella Paul describes the work included in the exhibition as an exception in Sintenis's oeuvre which was otherwise 'not Expressionist in character' but instead consisted of 'sentimental animal figures'. p.196.
-Anita Beloubek-Hammer's comprehensive two-volume compendium of Expressionist sculpture inlcudes Steger, but not Sintenis.

-The theoretical issues at stake were neatly summed up by BLAH

-The most German influential thinker on sculpture in the late Wilhelmine era had been the sculptor Adolf von Hildebrand.
-The key principle behind Hildebrand's approach was the idea of the visuality of sculpture; sculpture should have one main viewpoint and a clearly defined silhouette so that it could be apprehended optically from afar without any resulting ambivalence.
-However, every German writer on sculpture after 1910 in one way or another rejected Hildebrand's idea of the opticality of sculpture.

 Milly Steger

-On the one hand, there is the decoration associated with architectural sculpture, that is, non-autonomous works that are integrated in and subservient to a building ensemble.
-In recognition of this effect, Ernst Vetterlein, the Hagen theatre's architect, wrote that Steger's female nudes appear to 'grow from the architecture' and form 'part of the whole as ornament'.
-In 1911, Milly Steger completed four monumental larger-than-life stone female figures for the façade of the Municipal Theatre in the city of Hagen.
-The statues generated controversy because of their public and monumental character.
+In 1911, Milly Steger completed four monumental larger-than-life semi-draped female stone figures for the façade of the newly-built Municipal Theatre in the city of Hagen (the Hagener Stadttheater).
+The Hagen statues have the authority of monumental scale, regarded as appropriate for commissions in the public sphere.
+Unlike free-standing monuments, however, Steger's figures were integrated into the architectural structure of the theatre's façade.
+Not much has been written on German architectural sculpture before 1914 but the combination of public architecture and statuary was quite comme il faut in the Wilhelmine period.
+Steger's work differed from other architectural statues mainly in its formal qualities and the fact that it generated a minor controversy among Hagen residents.
+What was disputed was the way the sculptures looked; the need for decorative sculpture on a representative municipal building as such was taken as self-evident.

-Milly Steger was employed in the unique role of 'town sculptor' for the city of Hagen where she lived from 1910 to 1917/18 and where she enjoyed the patronage of Germany's most avant-garde art curator and patron, Ernst Karl Osthaus.
+Steger was employed in the unique role of 'town sculptor' for the city of Hagen where she lived from 1910 to 1917/18 and where she enjoyed the patronage of Germany's most avant-garde art curator and patron, Ernst Karl Osthaus.
 Osthaus was the director of the Folkwang Museum, which he had founded as the world's first museum of contemporary art in 1902.
 During her sojourn in Hagen, Steger worked on a number of public commissions, nearly all of them associated with the decoration of architecture.
-The commissions included two figures for the entrance portal of the Altenhagen school (c.1911-14); two over-life-size female nudes for the façade of the Folkwang Museum (never cast in bronze; the plaster casts of 1910 are lost but a photo survives); a woman's head for the Folkwang Museum's entrance (1912); a caryatid for her own residence in the Hohenhof estate (1912-17); an oval relief with dancers, installed in the architect Jan Thorn Prikker's house (1912); and six monumental panthers on the roof of the newly-built City Hall (1914; survived bombing in World War Two but were mysteriously lost after the building was torn down in 1954).
-Steger's most famous commission and the one which propelled her into the public eye, was the design of four female figures for the façade of the newly-built Municipal Theatre (the Stadttheater), completed in 1911.
+The commissions included two figures for the entrance portal of the Altenhagen school (c.1911-14), two over-life-size female nudes for the façade of the Folkwang Museum (never cast in bronze; the plaster casts of 1910 are lost but a photo survives), a woman's head for the Folkwang Museum's entrance (1912), a caryatid for her own residence in the Hohenhof estate (1912-17), an oval relief with dancers, installed in the architect Jan Thorn Prikker's house (1912), and six monumental panthers on the roof of the newly-built City Hall (1914, survived bombing in World War Two but were mysteriously lost after the building was torn down in 1954).
+Steger's most famous commission and the one which propelled her into the public eye, was the set of figures for the theatre façade.